mdornseif/appengine-toolkit2/docs/concepts.rst

         Generally where we are using App Engine Modules/Services we try to run the same codebase on all Modules/Services to keep deployment and versioning in under control.
 We mostly use them to fine tune latency and instance size.
         When the :term:`production version` is deployed all services should be redeployed.

+    release number
+        The string used for the :term:`tagged version`.
+Also found in :file:`gaetk2-release.txt` and available via :func:`gaetk2.tools.config.get_release()`